JustinPaoletta/my_portfolio/docs/ENV.md

 **Validation:**

-- Account ID: Must be numeric
+- Account ID: Must be numeric (digits only) or empty string
-- Trust Key: Must be numeric
+- Trust Key: Must be numeric (digits only) or empty string
-- Agent ID: Must be numeric
+- Agent ID: Must be numeric (digits only) or empty string
-- License Key: Non-empty string (if provided)
+- License Key: Must start with `"NRJS-"` followed by alphanumeric characters, 10-50 characters total.
+Can be empty string to disable.
+  - Valid format: `NRJS-ebbbb806e4ce754f330`
+  - Invalid: `INVALID-KEY`, `NRJS-`, keys shorter than 10 chars, keys longer than 50 chars
-- Application ID: Must be numeric
+- Application ID: Must be numeric (digits only) or empty string
-- AJAX Deny List: Comma-separated list (optional, defaults to empty)
+- AJAX Deny List: Comma-separated list (optional, defaults to empty array)

 **Required for New Relic to work:**